 Is Anxiety Curable, Or Will I Always Feel This Way?

-Reviewer Tanya Harell
+Medically Reviewed By: Tanya Harell

 Anxiety: A Stumbling Block

-At times anxiety may be related to a stress disorder related to work or relationship stressors ("Anxiety," n.d.).
+Certain symptomsof an anxiety disorder may ariseout of work or relationship stressors.
 In these situations, the individual may miss work or avoid taking care of matters related to their relationship.
 Work-related anxiety can lead to decreased productivity, and increased sick days (Helbig-Lang, Lang, Petermann, & Hoyer, 2012); all of which could lead to quitting the job.
 With relationship-related anxiety the individual may avoid discussing bills or household chores, which can ultimately lead to conflict and arguments.

-Avoidance is a key symptom of anxiety sufferers (Levin, 2012).
+Avoidance is often a key symptom exhibited by those experiencing anxiety(Levin, 2012).
 The avoidance begins as a means of alleviating the anxiety, but is counter-productive.
-Unfortunately, most individuals fall into the anxiety abyss before they recognize the danger signs.
+Unfortunately, many individuals’ symptoms become worse before they recognize the danger signs.

 Heredity, Medication, and CBT

 Anxiety can be mediated with proper treatment involving cognitive as well as behavioral therapy (Otte, 2011).
 If medication is used, it should not be used for the longterm.
-The goal should be that medication is used to help during the crises phase of anxiety ("Generalized Anxiety Disorder | Anxiety Disorders | JAMA | The JAMA Network," n.d.).
-If an individual is placed on medication, but is not involved in a treatment program involving cognitive-behavioral modalities, the medication serves about the same purpose as someone taking an antacid and consuming a spicy meatball sandwich.
+The goal should be that medication is used to help during the crisis phase of anxiety ("Generalized Anxiety Disorder | Anxiety Disorders | JAMA | The JAMA Network," n.d.).
+If an individual is placed on medication, but is not involved in a treatment program involving cognitive-behavioral modalities, the medication may be less effective.

 "Lindsay has been such a blessing.
 I am a small business owner who is married to a PTSD vet.
 I have a lot on my mind and plate and she has helped me with everything that I could ever dream of.
 My anxiety and stress are becoming more manageable daily and its because of the amount of attention and care she puts into our sessions.
 I have told so many people about her and the tips she has given me.
 I will never be able to repay her for the fresh start she has given me."